 - Submissions to CBITN will be reviewed for completeness before being evaluated by the review committee.
 Incomplete applications will not be reviewed. - The CBITN review committee is made up of experts in and outside of academia (e.g., industry, healthcare, alumni, etc.).
-Each application will be reviewed by two academic experts and one expert outside of academia, while ensuring the absence of conflict of interests. - It is expected that the CBITN review committee will announce selections of the 2024-2025 cohort in July 2024. - Upon announcing the winners, applicants will have 2 weeks to either accept or reject their entry, after which point offers will be retracted.
+UPDATED: Each application will be reviewed by two academic faculty members and one additional person who is not an academic faculty member, while ensuring the absence of conflict of interests. - It is expected that the CBITN review committee will announce selections of the 2025-2026 cohort in July 2025.